Democratic Republic of Congo

 That’s why we’re there.
 The Congolese people have always stood strong in the midst of emergencies.
 With integrated solutions that address the root causes of these problems, they can become more resilient than ever.

-Our team of more than 382 members in DRC are led by Country Director Jean-Philippe Marcoux.
-More than 335 of them are from Democratic Republic of Congo and understand firsthand the suffering and trauma that the people they work with have experienced.
+Our team of more than 400 members in DRC are led by Country Director Whitney Elmer.
+More than 350 of them are from Democratic Republic of Congo and understand first-hand the suffering and trauma that the people they work with have experienced.
 As members of the first organization in DRC to implement cash distributions, our team pioneered the use of electronic vouchers for food and other urgent needs.

 Our work in DRC addresses the urgent food and water needs of its people while making long-term investments in economic development.
 Here are some of our results to date: